 The writing style is easy going and does not pull any punches.
 The coverage is good though not as comprehensive as some other guides.
 This is understandable when you consider the number of entries in the book and its relatively small size.

-The last chapters provide a comprehensive directory with useful information on everything from business hours to advice for women travellers and a separate chapter on transportation both to the region and getting around including typical bus and train fares.
+The last two chapters provide a comprehensive directory with useful information on everything from business hours to advice for women travellers and a separate section on transportation both to the region and getting around including typical bus and train fares.
 There is also a section on Miami today, local culture, cuisine, outdoor activities, wildlife and the history of the region.

 Overall the Miami & The Keys (Lonely Planet) guide book provides a good introduction to the south east of Florida.